 B. Just like when a man gives the love of his life an engagement ring, we are given a promise of eternal life with Christ the moment we trust Him as Saviour.

 3. The Church as a Building (I Cor.
 3:9-20)

 A. Most buildings are built from the ground up.
 We must be constantly edifying (building up) our brothers and sisters in Christ.

-B. How do we edify: by showing them love, meeting a need, verbally encouraging, serving one another, praying for one another
+B. How do we edify?
+By showing love, meeting a need, verbally encouraging, serving one another, praying for one another

-What description helps you the most?
+Which description helps you the most?
 What is the one thing you can do to help build the body of Christ?
 Whatever it is, ask God to help you.
-Then stand back and see God be magnified in the lives of others in your church and community
+Then stand back and see God be magnified in the lives of others in your church and community.